The Gaussian Double-Bubble and Multi-Bubble Conjectures: Stable Regular Clusters for the Gaussian Measure

 where, recall, $\lambda \in E^*$ is given by Lemma \ref{lem:first-order-conditions} \ref{it:first-order-cyclic}. \end{enumerate} \end{theorem}

 A further refinement of this theorem will be given in Theorem \ref{thm:pull-back}.
 The main task in the proof of Theorem~\ref{thm:flat} is to prove that the cells are flat.
-This task will be broken up into two cases, depending on whether the cluster is full-dimensional or not.
+This task will be broken up into two cases, depending on whether the cluster is full-dimensional or dimension-deficient (recall Definition \ref{def:effective}).

-\begin{definition}[Dimension-Deficient and Full-Dimensional Clusters] A regular cluster $\Omega$ is called \emph{dimension-deficient} if there is some $\theta \in \mathbb{S}^{n-1}$ which is perpendicular to all normals $\{\n_{ij}(x)\}$ for all $x \in \Sigma_{ij}$ and all $i \neq j$.
-Otherwise, it is called \emph{full-dimensional}. \end{definition}

 In both cases, we will assume that the cluster is not flat, and produce a vector-field to demonstrate that it is not stable.
 When the cluster is dimension-deficient (and without any restrictions on $q$!), we will build such a vector field by taking a carefully chosen linear combination of inward fields, multiplied by a ``height''-dependent linear function in a direction of dimension-deficiency.
 When the cluster is full-dimensional and $q \leq n+1$, we will take again a carefully chosen linear combination of inward fields together with a constant field.
 Vector-fields of the latter form were previously considered in~\cite{McGonagleRoss:15} but in the context of a single set with smooth boundary instead of a cluster (of course, in a single set setting, having moreover a smooth boundary, there is no need to construct the inward field as it is simply given by the interior unit-normal, and its variations are well-known and classical).